rss2023/web-prod/index.md

 ### News and Updates

+* Submission information will be made available soon.
 * The Call for Workshops is available [here]({{ site.baseurl }}/information/cfw/).
 * The list of Area Chairs has been announced [here]({{ site.baseurl }}/committees/pc/).
 * Information about RSS Pioneers is available [here]({{ site.baseurl }}/program/pioneers/).